Hyderabad Pharma City

 Hyderabad Pharma City, is a large pharmaceuticals industrial park being established Mucherla near Hyderabad, India by the Government of Telangana.
 Spread over 19000 acre, the Park is touted to be biggest of its kind industrial cluster for the pharmaceuticals for pharmaceutical companies in manufacturing and development needs.

 Telangana Government has embarked on this project.
-It is expected to attract USD 9.7 billion Investment and generate employment to 560,000 people.
+It is expected to attract US$9.7 billion Investment and generate employment to 560,000 people.

 It is a controversial project because of the potential impact on the surrounding environment that has already been polluted by the existing pharmaceutical factories in Hyderabad.

 History

 The Park is an initiative of the IT and Industries Minister, Government of Telangana, K. T. Rama Rao.
 It was announced on 24 March 2018.
 Hyderabad, the capital of Telangana State and has been an industrial capital and major economic hub.
 Pharmaceuticals is one of the major industries in and around Hyderabad in addition to Information Technology.
 Contributing to more than 40% of the bulk drug production in the country, Hyderabad has been named as "Bulk Drug Capital of India" and "Vaccine Capital of the World".

 In December 2019 the Government of India granted National Investment Manufacturing Zone (NIMZ) status to the project (NIMZ) status to the project and has recognized the project as a Project of National Importance.
 A Special Purpose Vehicle "Hyderabad Pharma City Ltd" has been set up to implement the project.